 May 2017 – UBC Pilot fleet phase I fleet testing commences

-Fall 2017 – UBC Pilot fleet first revenue, open to the general public
+Early 2018 – UBC Pilot fleet open to the general public

 October 2014 – “A” surface body design locked down.